CyprienQuemeneur/INF8225-Project/README.md

 ResNeSts can be trained as a general model on image classification then fine-tuned on more downstream tasks (aka transfer learning).
 The notebook _ResNeSt_TransferLearning.ipynb_  reproduces the experiments on semantic segmentation, instance segmentation and object detection, using the pretrained models made available by the authors of the original article (all rights reserved).

-A complete guideline and some analyses are found in the notebook. **However it does not substitute the final report, which written under an article format.**
+A complete guideline and some analyses are found in the notebook. **However it does not substitute the final report, which is written under an article format.**

 ### **Disclaimer**